konstaronkko/visual-recognition-mattilanniemi/README.md

  ![](/screenshots/Picture5.png?raw=true)

-Once that's done download the training data located in the "trainingImages" folder.

-Create five classes named "Exit", "Hyoky", "Kakophone", "WeimarChicagoRatas", and "Ylistonsilta".
+Create five empty classes named "Exit", "Hyoky", "Kakophone", "WeimarChicagoRatas", and "Ylistonsilta".
 For the negative class you can use the Negativemodel.zip file.

  ![](/screenshots/Picture6.png?raw=true)